 If you have the time, combining multiple destinations into a multi-city trip is an excellent way to see more of a culture and save travel costs at the same time.
 Instead of expensive international flights, hop on a plane, boat, train or car and make the short trip between nearby destinations for a multi-city vacation.

 This way of traveling is easiest in Europe, where train rides and flights between major cities are short and inexpensive.
 Enjoying multi-city travel on other continents is more complicated, but not impossible!

 Many multi-city travel companies plan trips that center on a theme, such as food-, wine- or architecture-focused destinations.
 Whether your vacation is centered around a certain type of attraction or not is completely up to you.

 To further cut transportation costs, book any flights throughout your trip as if each destination city is a layover.
-Researching multi-city flights can be complicated so use a travel agent to help you find the best options for your trip.
+Researching multi-city flights can be complicated, so use a travel agent to help you find the best options for your trip.

-Plan to start your multi-city trip near a major airport.
+Plan to start your multi-stop trip near a major airport.
 This makes it easier to find transportation from your starting location to the first destination on your itinerary and travel to your next stop.

 London, Edinburgh and Dublin.
 With centuries of history, royal attractions, charming accommodations and plenty of ways to get between these major cities, this multi-city trip is a crowd-pleaser.
 There are dozens of smaller, welcoming towns surrounding these larger cities as well.

 Lisbon, Barcelona and Paris.
 These beautiful cities are filled with food, drinks, museums, parks, beaches and iconic must-dos.
 After these three cities, extend your trip by heading north to Amsterdam and Copenhagen or south to Milan and Rome.